mrborges23/micphy2021/session3.md

 phi := [1.0,gamma,gamma,1.0]
 ```

-The functions ```fnReversiblePoMoTwo4N()``` and ```fnReversiblePoMoThree4N()``` will create an instantaneous-rate matrix.
+The functions ```fnReversiblePoMoTwo4N``` and ```fnReversiblePoMoThree4N``` will create an instantaneous-rate matrix.

 ```
 # rate matrix
 Q := fnReversiblePoMoThree4N(N,pi,rho,phi)
 ```

 The tree topology and branch lengths are stochastic nodes in our phylogenetic model.
 We will assume that all possible labeled, unrooted tree topologies have equal probability.
-For example, in the case of our unrooted tree topology, we can use both a nearest-neighbor interchange move ```mvNNI``` and a subtree-prune and regrafting move ```mvSPR```.
+In the case a unrooted tree topology, we use a nearest-neighbor interchange move ```mvNNI``` (a subtree-prune and regrafting move ```mvSPR``` could also be used).

 ```
 # topology